jumanjihouse/docker-caddy/README.md

     ✓ caddy image exists
     ✓ caddy is running on the test port
     ✓ caddy2 is running on the test port
-    ✓ git plugin is installed
+    ✓ cgi plugin is installed
     ✓ cgi script works
     ✓ see hello world with default config
     ✓ git plugin is installed